 At the Split Test Budget and Schedule field, two choices will be displayed.
 Daily and Lifetime Budgets.
 Tap on Daily Budget to reveal the recommended $200 for the business’ day-to-day budget.
 Begin with a modest budget of around $4-$7 because you are in the process of determining the ideal place to invest your advertisement budget.

-On the next step, set up a split variable.
+In the next step, set up a split variable.
 On the Split drop-down, there are two options.
 Weighted and Even Split.
 Tap on Even Split to ensure equal allocation of budget for your Instagram and Facebook accounts.

-At the Schedule step, there is Run Split Test Starting Today and Set a Start and End Date and restricted within a timespan of seven days.
+At the Schedule step, there is Run Split Test Starting Today and Set a Start and End Date and restricted within a time span of seven days.
 The timespan of your campaign changes depending on the features of your target market.

 Now, finish your ad creative and launch your ads